Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**7 AUGUST**
+Adjust dissertation and send urgent email to Andrew.
+Mianly adjust the storytelling literature review part.
+Make new icon for FAQ page.

+**6 AUGUST**
+Afternoon off.
+Work on dissertation.

 **5 AUGUST**
 Getting feedback from Andrew in the morning.
 Send email to John and Andrew to prove the amount of design work I have done with Webflow and Figma.
 Updated the copywriting of website.